 Arthritis can be a big pain for adults over the age of 65.
 If you are one of the 52 million Americans coping with chronic aching of the joints in the knees, hips, feet or hands, you know that this common disease can seriously affect your quality of life.

 According to the CDC, arthritis is the leading cause of disability in Americans.
 Almost 40% of people who live with the deterioration and swelling of their joints report that it restricts their mobility and ability to complete daily tasks.

 Medications can offer relief.
 But anti-inflammatories and painkillers can also cause side effects.
-Research shows that natural remedies can be used to compliment traditional medicine to effectively increase mobility and to reduce the need for drugs.
+Research shows that natural remedies can be used to complement traditional medicine to effectively increase mobility and to reduce the need for drugs.

 There are many products on the market promising pain relief, but the experts warn that there is not enough scientific evidence to prove that they are beneficial.

-Studies have shown that these natural remedies may ease osteoarthritis pain:
+Studies have shown that these natural remedies may ease osteoarthritis pain.

 Exercise: Arthritis is a degenerative condition most often caused by wear and tear on weight-bearing cartilage.
-Our natural instinct is to rest the body to avoid the discomfort.
+Our natural instinct is to rest the body to avoid discomfort.
 But research has proven that one of the best remedies for the pain is muscle-building exercise, which helps to support the bones.

 Weight Loss: If you are overweight, you are more likely to be living with painful arthritis in the knees.
 Easing the load on weight-bearing joints can have a significant impact.
 Studies have shown that when overweight seniors shed 10% of their weight, they can maintain their independence and improve their quality of life.